Die Geschichte der Dachträger: von Reisekoffern zu modernen Expeditionsplattformen

 • Travel and mountaineering equipment

-Over time, however, the disadvantages of such baskets also became clear.
+Over time, however, the disadvantages of such baskets also became apparent.

 They were often: